-There are no transfer between Level 1 and 2 in the current and year.
-Details of the reconciliation are discussed in note 39.
+There were no transfer between Level 1 and 2 in the current and prior years.
+Details of the reconciliation are discussed in note 40.

 Capital risk management

 The Group manages its capital to ensure that entities in the Group will be able to continue as a going concern while maximising the return to shareholders through the optimisation of the debt and equity balance.
 The Group's overall strategy remains unchanged from prior year.